hellomynameisariel/flowtools/README.md

 ## What’s inside

 ### Timers
-- **FocusTime** *(new!)*: A clean, color-coded session timer made to complement Focusmate and keep you in sync.
+- **[FocusTime](https://hellomynameisariel.github.io/focustime/)** *(new!)*: A clean, color-coded session timer made to complement Focusmate and keep you in sync.
-- **FiftyFlow**: A customizable Pomodoro-style break timer built for 50 minute flow states and 10 minute structured recovery.
+- **[FiftyFlow](https://hellomynameisariel.github.io/fiftyflow/)**: A customizable Pomodoro-style break timer built for 50 minute flow states and 10 minute structured recovery.
-- **TimeDrift**: A visual timer that stays in sync with real-world time blocks.
+- **[TimeDrift](https://hellomynameisariel.github.io/timedrift/)**: A visual timer that stays in sync with real-world time blocks.
 Perfect for short sprints or timeboxing.

 ### Tools
-- **FocusFrame**: A minimalist task and time block tracker.
+- **[FocusFrame](https://hellomynameisariel.github.io/focusframe/focusframe.html)**: A minimalist task and time block tracker.
 Great for focusing on one thing at a time.
-- **WorkLight**: A lightweight way to show team availability and energy levels without micromanaging.
+- **[WorkLight](https://hellomynameisariel.github.io/worklight/)**: A lightweight way to show team availability and energy levels without micromanaging.

 More tools will show up here in the future.

+See them all at [**hellomynameisariel.github.io/flowtools/**](https://hellomynameisariel.github.io/flowtools/)

 ## No distractions.
 Just flow.

-Thanks for visiting.
-If these help you, let me know!
+Thanks for visiting!